 Depending on the field you’re applying to, the prerequisites for employment (education, previous experience, specific skill sets, etc.) vary greatly.
-You also need to be legally entitled to work in Canada, possess a social insurance number and a clean criminal record check, and many resorts are now requiring their employees to be vaccinated for Covid-19.
+You also need to be legally entitled to work in Canada, possess a social insurance number (or work visa, depending) and a clean criminal record check.

 What are the perks of working at a ski resort?

-Aside from steady employment, a paycheque, and an opportunity to work in a mountain paradise, resort staff are also eligible for some delightful perks.
-Now, each individual organization has their own set of employee benefits, but some of the most common include:
+Aside from steady employment, a paycheque and an opportunity to work in a mountain paradise, resort staff are also eligible for some delightful perks.
+Each individual resort sets their own employee benefits, but some of the most common include:

 - season’s passes